bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_living-by-faith.md

 2. v.5 Enoch was translated

-**How horrible the world is...
-Enoch escaped it even bypassing the grave by faith.**
+**How horrible the world is&hellip; Enoch escaped it even bypassing the grave by faith.**

 3. v.7 Noah Prepared an Ark and Became heir of Righteousness